 You can create a heat map layer from the following data source:

 - Geospatial data grouped in grids with metrics for each gridded cell.
 Set Show as to heat map.
 The index must contain at least one field mapped as geo_point.

-Only count and sum metric aggregations are available with the grid aggregation source and heat map layers.
-Mean, median, min, and max are turned off because the heat map will blend nearby values.
+Only count, sum, unique count metric aggregations are available with the grid aggregation source and heat map layers.
+Average, min, and max are turned off because the heat map will blend nearby values.
 Blending two average values would make the cluster more prominent, even though it just might literally mean that these nearby areas are average.